stevay/stevay.github.io/_posts/2018-12-31-Music-Analysis.md

 df_final_set['agg_genre'] = pd.Series(list_of_genres,index=df_final_set.index)
 ```

-The main takeaway from this graph is how the genre 'Rock' was the Billboard Hot 100 charts' majority-genre from inception the 80's.
+The main takeaway from this analysis is how the genre 'Rock' was the Billboard Hot 100 charts' majority-genre from inception the 80's.
 It wasn't until the 90's that we see the uprising of other genres such as Pop, Hip-Hop / R&B, and Electronic / Dance.

 ![genre breakdown](/images/blog_post_2/image_4.png)